 The Customer Effort Score measures customer service a bit more holistically.
 Instead of asking customers to rate the agent who helped them or share feedback on the company as a whole, CES focuses on the process customers go through when seeking help, which has a major impact on their overall experience with a brand.

-The concept of customer effort gained attention when Harvard Business Review published their now-famous article: Stop Trying to Delight Your Customers.
-In it, they explain that companies should focus less on “exceeding expectations” and “delighting customers”—and more on resolving issues quickly and effectively:
+The concept of customer effort gained attention when Harvard Business Review published a now-famous article: Stop Trying to Delight Your Customers.
+In it, they explain that companies should focus less on “exceeding expectations” and “delighting customers”and more on resolving issues quickly and effectively:

 HBR found that the Customer Effort Score more accurately predicted customer loyalty than the standard Customer Satisfaction Score.
 Why?
 Because CSAT surveys often focus on single interactions, like a support call or live chat, and ask about specific aspects of that interaction, like how knowledgeable or friendly the agent was.